T-Troll/alienfx-tools/README.md

 The purpose of this app is to check low-level API and to prepare to low-level SDK migration, this names are stored and will be used later in `alienfx-haptics` and `alienfx-ambient` as a light names for UI.

 ## alienfx-cli Usage
 Run `alienfx-cli.exe` with a command and any options for that command.
+Bu default, `alienfx-cli` using high-level SDK (Alienware LightFX) if found, and low-level (USB driver) if not.
+You can switch it by command.
 ```
 alienfx-cli.exe [command=option,option,option] ... [command=option,option,option] [loop]
 ```
 The following commands are available:
-- `status` Showing AlienFX device IDs and their lights IDs and status
+- `status` Showing AlienFX device IDs and their lights IDs and status.
+Output is different for low- and high- level SDKs.
 - `set-all=r,g,b[,br]` Sets all AlienFX lights to the specified color.
 Ex: `set-all=255,0,0` for red lights, `set-all=255,0,0,128` for dimmed red.
 - `set-one=<dev-id>,<light-id>,r,g,b[,br]` Set one light to color provided.
 Check light IDs using `status` command first.
 Ex: `set-dev=0,1,0,0,255` - set light #2 at the device #1 to blue color.
 - `set-zone=<zone>,r,g,b[,br]` Set zone light to color provided.
 - `set-action=<action>,<dev-id>,<light-id>,r,g,b[,br,r,g,b[,br]]` Set light to color provided and enable action.
 - `set-zone-action=<action>,<zone>,r,g,b[,br,r,g,b[,br]]` Set zone light to color provided and enable action.
 - `set-tempo=<tempo>` Set next action tempo (in milliseconds).
+- `low-level` Next commands pass trough low-level API (USB driver) instead of high-level.
+- `high-level` - Next commands pass trough high-level API (Alienware LightFX).
 - `loop` Special command to continue all command query endlessly, until user interrupt it.
 It's provide possibility to keep colors even if awcc reset it.
 Should be last command in chain.
 <br>Supported Zones: `left, right, top, bottom, front, rear`
 <br>Supported Actions: `pulse, morph (you need 2 colors for morth), color (disable action)`